 They are generally white in appearance.
 Blood supply to ligaments is very poor therefore they do not heal quickly when torn (sprained).
 Remember, you sprain a ligament and strain a muscle.

-Also known as Articular cartilage this is a smooth, tough, shiny cartilage which covers the ends of bones.
+Also known as Articular cartilage this is a smooth, tough, shiny structure found in the joints at the ends of bones.
 Its function is to protect the ends of the bones and help lubricate joint movement.
 It also absorbs synovial fluid.

-The joint capsule is a tough fibrous tissue which surrounds the joint.
-It adds strength to the joint and protects the synovial membrane underneath.
+The joint capsule is a tough fibrous tissue structure that surrounds the synovial joints.
+It adds strength and protects the synovial membrane underneath.

 The synovial membrane is a thin membrane of epithelial cells within the joint capsule.
 It produces synovial fluid which lubricates the joint.

-This is a softer cartilage which is found in some joints, for example the cartilage menisci in the knee joint.
+This is softer cartilage that is found in some joints, for example, the cartilage menisci in the knee joint.
 The purpose of a meniscus is to add support and cushioning to the joint.

-A bursa is a small sac of fluid which sits between a tendon and the bone.
-Its purpose is to lubricate the movement of the tendon over the bone.
+A bursa is a small sac of fluid found in the structure of all synovial joints.
+Positioned between the tendon and the bone its purpose is to lubricate the movement of the tendon over the bone.